Importance Sampling CAMs for Weakly-Supervised Segmentation: Experiments

 \subsection{Implementation details}

-\textbf{Datasets.} For training and evaluation we use the \textit{PASCAL Visual Object Classes} (VOC) dataset~\cite{everingham2010ijvc} containing 1,464 training images, 1,449 validation images and 1,456 hold-out test images, with 20 foreground classes.
-Furthermore, we include the training data proposed by Hariharan et al.~\cite{hariharan2011iccv}, which is common in VOC experiments, resulting in a total of 10,582 training images.
-We also perform experiments on the larger \textit{MS Common Objects in Context} (COCO) dataset~\cite{lin2014eccv} containing 82,783/118,287 training images and 40,504/5,000 validation images for the 2014/2017 train-val splits, with 80 foreground classes.
-Although ground-truth segmentation masks are available, we only use image-level classification labels for training.
+For training and evaluation we use the \textit{PASCAL Visual Object Classes} (VOC) dataset~\cite{everingham2010ijvc} containing 1,464 training images, 1,449 validation images and 1,456 hold-out test images, with 20 foreground classes.
+Furthermore, we include the data presented by Hariharan et al.~\cite{hariharan2011iccv} which is common in VOC experiments, resulting in a total of 10,582 training images.
+Note, we only use image-level labels for training.

-\textbf{Training details.} For our CAM network we use the same siamese architecture as our baseline method SEAM~\cite{wang2020cvpr} with a ResNet-38~\cite{wu2019pr} backbone.
-As part of the architecture, we also incorporate their method of refining the CAMs using a pixel correlation module (PCM) in the final layer of the network, and adopt their equivariant regularization~(ER) and equivariant cross regularization~(ECR) loss terms.
-Thus, our loss function has four terms, namely $\mathcal{L}_{\mathrm{cls}}$, $\mathcal{L}_{\mathrm{fs}}$, $\mathcal{L}_{\mathrm{er}}$ and $\mathcal{L}_{\mathrm{ecr}}$.
-We simply sum the four terms, corresponding to a weight of 1 for each of the terms, which has also been done in SEAM (for $\mathcal{L}_{\mathrm{cls}}$, $\mathcal{L}_{\mathrm{er}}$, and $\mathcal{L}_{\mathrm{ecr}}$).
-We perform minor adjustments to the forward method of the network and the inference scheme to fit with our probabilistic formulation according to \cref{eq_cam,,eq_importance_sampling_pmf,,eq_importance_sampling}.
-In order to measure the effects of our contributions we do not change any settings or hyperparameters, such as input image dimensions, data augmentation, batch size, number of epochs, optimizer, learning rate, or learning rate schedule.
-For a fair comparison, we follow the framework in SEAM of training an AffinityNet~\cite{ahn2018cvpr} to further refine the CAMs before pseudo-label generation.
-During AffinityNet label generation, we modify the background parameter $\alpha$ to 2~and~4 when amplifying and weakening the background activations respectively.
-This was necessary as the values in our CAMs were distributed close to either 0 or 1, while the CAMs from SEAM were distributed more evenly over $[0, 1]$.
-Other than that, we use the same settings and hyperparameters.
-As the last step, we train a DeepLab-v1~\cite{chen2015iclr} network as our final segmentation model which is supervised by our generated pseudo-labels from the CAM and AffinityNet networks.
-Both the AffinityNet and DeepLab-v1 networks have the same ResNet-38~\cite{wu2019pr} backbone as our CAM network.
-Similar to SEAM, we use CRF~\cite{krahenbuhl2011neurips} to produce our segmentation predictions during inference.
-In our experiments we use two A100 40GB GPUs.
+We use SEAM~\cite{wang2020cvpr} as a baseline and train our CAM network in a similar fashion, substituting global average pooling with importance sampling, and use the loss terms in~\eqref{eq_cls_loss} and~\eqref{eq_fsl_loss}.
+For a fair comparison, we also train an AffinityNet~\cite{ahn2018cvpr} to further refine our CAMs before pseudo-label generation.
+We modify the background parameter $\alpha$ to 2~and~4 when amplifying and weakening the background activations respectively.
+This was necessary as the values in our CAMs were distributed close to either 0 or 1, while the CAMs from SEAM were distributed evenly over $[0, 1]$.
+Otherwise, we use the same hyperparameters.
+Lastly, we train a DeepLab-v1~\cite{chen2015iclr} as our final segmentation model supervised by our pseudo-labels, and use CRF~\cite{krahenbuhl2011neurips} during inference.
+All networks use the same ResNet-38~\cite{wu2019pr} backbone.
+In our experiments we use two V100 32GB GPUs.